brightcove/brightcove-player-sdk-ios/README-DIST.md

 **How do I retrieve data from the Brightcove Media API for which there is no `BCOVCatalogService` method?**

 The catalog service offers methods for the most common Brightcove Media API operations, but there are [other operations][media] available.
 To leverage them, you will need to issue an HTTP request and then process the response.
 You can use a standard NSURLRequest to do this, or you can leverage a [3rd-party HTTP API][afnet] if you find that easier.
 In either case, when you receive the response, you can use a standard JSON parser (like NSJSONSerialization) to convert the response into a NSDictionary, and then construct the appropriate value classes from the data in the NSDictionary.

+**Why do I see a message in the log indicating that no source has been found?**

+This message indicates that the default source selection policy can't figure which source to pick.
+The default policy selects the first source whose `deliveryMethod` is `kBCOVSourceDeliveryHLS` ("HLS").
+If no HLS source is found, its fallback behavior will select the first source whose `deliveryMethod` is `kBCOVSourceDeliveryMP4` ("MP4").
+If no source with a `deliveryMethod` of "HLS" or "MP4" exists on the video, the playback controller will advance to the next playback session.
+When retrieving videos from the catalog service, most of the time the correct source will be chosen.
+If you aren't happy with it's selection, you can use `-[BCOVPlayerSDKManager createBasicSessionProviderWithOptions:]` and pass in a instance of `BCOVBasicSessionProviderOptions` with the appropriate `sourceSelectionPolicy` property set.
+If you are creating videos and sources manually, ensure that the sources are created with the appropriate `deliveryMethod`.

 [media]: http://docs.brightcove.com/en/video-cloud/media/
 [afnet]: http://afnetworking.com